 - Candidate agrees to comply with Fair Campaign Practice requirements

 The Town Clerk will verify the nomination petition contains the requisite number of valid signatures to be placed on the ballot as a candidate.

 If a candidate files a nomination petition that does not have the requisite number of valid signatures, the candidate may have an opportunity to circulate additional petitions to meet the signature requirements prior to the deadline.

 Candidate name placement on ballot

 The order that candidate names appear on the ballot is determined by lot.
-A drawing will be held by the Town Clerk after all petitions have been received.
-Candidates and/or your representative will be invited to attend if you so choose to.
+A drawing will be held by the Town Clerk after submitted nomination petitions have been verified to have the requisite number of valid signatures.